MattHodge/matthodge.github.io/_posts/2017-04-19-automating-datadog-with-terraform.md

 layout: post
 title: Automating DataDog with Terraform
 date: 2017-04-19T13:37:00.000Z
-comments: false
+comments: true
-description: Using Terraform to automate DataDog provisioning
+description: Using Terraform to automate creation of and standardize DataDog monitors
 ---

 DataDog is an awesome SaaS monitoring platform.
 We have 100+ developers leveraging the platform to collect their metrics, create dashboards and send alerts.